ribeirorvs/redhat-project/README.md

 See the application version and the features/products included.

+- v3 - Upgrade project to EAP 7.3
 - v2.3 - Unit tests with jUnit and Web version using Servlet and JSP with scriptlet
 - v2.0 - Web version in HTML, CSS and JavaScript and EAP 7.1
 - v1.0 - Basic application without web version